Jonathanchan197/Fitness/README.md

 - Icon indicator to show User rank

 ## Models
-I first planned out the CRUD systems I would use and generated an ERD diagram to see the association models needed
+I first planned out the CRUD systems I would use and generated an ERD diagram to see the different models and associations

 ![ERD Diagram](/app/assets/images/ERD.png)